Scissors modes in generalized Gross-Pitaevskii equations: Formalism

 \section{Formalism}

 ~ \textit{Generalized GPE.} In this paper, we consider the generalized GPE (gGPE) in three spatial dimensions

-where $m$ is the mass of an atom, $V$ is the external confinement; the parameters $g$ and $\gamma$ define the interaction in the system (see below).
-To study the scissors mode, the trapping potential should adopt a harmonic form in the $xy$-plane, where rotation of the trap at $t=0$ naturally excites the quadrupole mode -- a mode that couples with angular momentum~\cite{Pitaevskii2016}.
+where $m$ is the mass of an atom, $V$ is the external confinement; the parameters $g$ and $\gamma$ define the interaction in the system (see below). {This equation was studied by Heiselberg~\cite{Heiselberg2004} in the context of molecular Bose-Einstein condensates and Fermi gases near Feshbach resonances.
+The focus of that work was on collective modes in isotropic traps and on breathing modes in deformed traps.
+Here, we take a step toward studying scissors modes within this gGPE.}

+To study the scissors mode, the trapping potential should adopt a harmonic form in the $xy$-plane, where rotation of the trap at $t=0$ naturally excites the mode that couples with angular momentum~\cite{Pitaevskii2016}.
 Additionally, the harmonic trap is a natural and practical choice for cold-atom experiments.
 Therefore, for $t<0$, the external confinement is described by

 This trapping potential is anisotropic $\omega_x> \omega_y$, which allows us to study rotational dynamics.
 The trapping potential in the $z$-direction, $V_z$, may be arbitrary~\cite{Pethick2008}.

 The non-linear properties of Eq.~(\ref{eq:GPE}) are determined by the parameter $\gamma$.
 For $\gamma=2$, we recover the standard GPE equation~\cite{Gross1961,Pitaevskii1961}.
 Another prominent case is $\gamma=3$, which corresponds to the LHY liquid~\cite{Jorgensen2018}.
 The parameter $g$ describes the strength of the interaction.
 For example, for $\gamma=2$ in the context of cold Bose gases, it can be related to the boson-boson scattering length, $a$, such that $g(\gamma=2)=4\pi \hbar^2 a/m$.
 For $\gamma=3$ and two-component Bose gases, it can be related to an inter-species scattering length, $a_{12}$, as follows $g(\gamma=3)=128\sqrt{\pi}\hbar^2 |a_{12}|^{5/2}/(3m)$.
 The order parameter is normalized such that $\int |\varphi|^2\mathrm{d}\bm{r}=N_{\mathrm{atoms}}$.